Support the Lionesses with this official England kit

 When do the Lionesses play again?

-After beating Colombia in the quarter-finals with two goals from Lauren Hemp and Alessia Russo, the Lionesses have secured a place in the semi-finals of the Women’s World Cup.
-This means the team will go on to play Australia on Wednesday 16 August at 11:00am BST at Sydney’s Olympic Stadium and the match will be shown on ITV1.
+After beating host nation Australia in the semi-finals, with three goals from Ella Toone, Lauren Hemp and Alessia Russo, the Lionesses have secured a place in the finals of the Women’s World Cup for the first time.
+This means the team will go on to play Spain on Sunday 20 August at 11:00am BST at Stadium Australia in Sydney.

+The match will be shown on both BBC One and ITV1.
+Coverage starts at 10am on BBC One and at 10:15am on ITV1.

 Voucher codes